isaacfeldmann/passion-projects/README.md

 - be able to read, write, and create/delete files of various formats
 - recognize objects using the device's camera
 - make it a separate app so that it does not have to be run in a terminal

+-- speech recognition test --

+This is another short project I've made that would potentially assist with my AI experimentation.
+This script takes the provided sample audio, loads it into OpenAI's Whisper model, and then transcribes the contents of the file.

+This project could be expanded in various directions once given the proper tools.
+If this program were modified to pick up on current speech and then immediately transcribe the audio, it could:
+- Be combined with the AI script to create and chat bot using the user's voice.
+- Be used to transcribe lectures and then, with help from AI, summarize the transcription.